 After kids are dropped off at school, they may beg to go home.
 This can be tough on teachers.

-Try to figure out what the child is worried about.
+Try to figure out what they're worried about.
 Some kids are afraid bad things will happen to their families while they’re at school.
-If this case, parents should talk with their child before drop-off.
+If this is the case, talk with your child before drop-off.
 Let them know you’re safe, and share your plans for the day.

 You can also consider letting kids text or call home at certain times of the day to check in.
 For younger kids, having a picture of their family or a small comfort object on hand can help, too.

 When kids do make it through, even if it’s just part of the class, praise the effort.
 Use words that show you know how big an accomplishment this is.